yulanguo/Amazon-Product-Recommendations-Project/README.md

 # Final Project for Social Networks

 ## Description
-This project uses social network analysis to recommend website changes that help Amazon improve sales.
-By analyzing product urchasing patterns, we aim to identify actionable insights to enhance product visibility and user navigation.
+This project uses social network analysis to recommend website changes aimed at improving Amazon’s sales.
+By analyzing product co-purchasing patterns, we identify actionable insights to enhance product visibility and streamline user navigation.
+For more information, see SNAP Final Report.pdf.

 ## Research Question
 **Can Amazon optimize its sales by leveraging product co-purchasing patterns?**